-For Medicare to cover your prosthetic or orthotic, you must go to a supplier that's enrolled in Medicare.
+For Medicare to cover your prosthetic or orthotic, you must get it from a supplier that's enrolled in Medicare.
 You pay 20% of the Medicare-approved amount.
 The Part B deductible applies.

 Pulmonary rehabilitation programs

 Medicare covers a comprehensive pulmonary rehabilitation program if you have: